yes-me/pin-unpin-es6/README.md

 ## License

-Pin.js is released under the MIT License.
+It is released under the MIT License.
 See [LICENSE]